Chapter 19.46

 (1) The standards contained in this section apply to the North Whidbey Enterprise Area as identified in Exhibit C of the Urban Growth Area Interlocal Agreement between Island County and the city of Oak Harbor, a copy of which is on file with the city clerk and available for public inspection.

 (2) Significant Tree Retention.
-Significant tree retention in the I, PIP, C-4 and nonresidential development, short subdivision and subdivision in the PRE zones shall meet the following standards:
+Significant tree retention in the I, C-4 and nonresidential development, short subdivision and subdivision in the PRE zones shall meet the following standards:

 (a) Applicants should retain 15 percent of the significant trees found on the property except for those trees found in the building footprints, access roads, parking areas and utility line trenches.
 Applicants should give attention to the following: